 If you asked any authority on pollution about Azerbaijan, the name Salyan, would inevitably come up.

-Located about 93 miles (150 km) from the capital of Baku, Salyan was home to the most contaminated pesticide site in the country, and one of the most contaminated pesticide sites in the Former Soviet Union.
+Located about 93 miles (150 km) from the capital of Baku, Salyan was home to the most contaminated pesticide site in the country, and one of the most contaminated pesticide sites in Central Asia.

 The story of Salyan is not unfamiliar.
 Around the world, there are many toxic hotspots where obsolete pesticides have been abandoned.
 These pesticide sites are mainly in low and middle-income countries, which often lack the resources to deal with the problem.
 As a result, these toxic legacies left behind continue to pollute and poison surrounding communities, sometimes for many decades.